What is a Form E

 Many people wonder what happens after form E is exchanged and how the process of financial disclosure concludes.
 After the form E is exchanged, the parties must send to the court following documents before the FA (First Appointment hearing):

-• Questionnaire indicating if further disclosure is needed or a statement confirming nothing more is required
+indicating if further disclosure is needed or a statement confirming nothing

 After the form E is exchanged, dispute resolution hearings are held in which parties try and reach an agreement failing which the matter is listed for a final hearing which is before the judge and a decision is made.